mangohead12/PatrickFPortfolio/_projects/robot_arm.md

   <summary><strong>Design Choices and Design Methods</strong></summary>

 ## Electronics
-Due to time constraints, many decisions were made quickly, and while effective, some may not have been optimal in hindsight.
+For the higher load subsystem we chose to use FRC motors and controllers because they are readily available, include a wide range of compatible components, and deliver substantial torque and speed without breaking the bank.

-We chose to use FRC motors and controllers because they are readily available, include a wide range of compatible components, and deliver substantial torque without the need for industrial-grade hardware.
+Additionally, the controllers had many built in features that reduced the work load for us such as built in CAN communication, current sensing and ROS compatability.

-We also opted for CAN communication to provide better flexibility in integration and control of the motor systems.
+For the end effector, we planned to use servos for the acuations and a small vacuum motor for gripping.
+Servos were selected since were wanted to reduce the workload by eliminated PID tuning and additional hardware.

 Here’s the rough schematic we followed for the electronics layout: